Author: Ryan Collins

 Overall, 30% of recycled plastic is processed in Australia with 70% exported overseas.
 There are issues exporting plastic waste to Malaysia, but this represents just 0.2% of the total amount of recycling for Australia.
 Without doubt, much more should be done domestically but there are some great examples of programs and companies leading the way for plastic recycling solutions in Australia.

 Every Australian produces waste and the unfortunate reality is, we all contribute to landfill, either directly with our home waste or indirectly through our workplaces and the products and services we purchase.
 Municipal solid waste (the stuff collected in our kerbside bins) makes up 13.8 million tonnes or 20.6% of the total waste generated (67 million tonnes).
-Of this we recycle 6.35 million tonnes or about 46% of everything going into the recycling bin.
+Of this waste generated we recycle 6.35 million tonnes which gives us a kerbside recycling rate of 46%.

 Generally, the recycling and waste industry is doing okay in moving materials back to markets since China’s new waste policy effectively put restrictions on the import of plastic and paper and cardboard waste.
 Australia’s rates of waste generation and recycling are only average for a developed economy, so more can be done, and when the options of reduce, reuse and repair are not possible, recycling is still the best option.
 Getting those materials back into a domestic circular economy is the key.

 The journey of your recycling and its final destination varies widely depending on the material, the council, the recycler and global commodity markets.
 Each link in the chain plays a vital function in ensuring recycling is done correctly and each link requires support if it is to fulfil its function well and deal with more of our waste in Australia.